So, now we're going to move on with the breast exam.

 if you follow that methodical approach.

-So I'm going to lay hands on, you know,
+So, I'm going to lay hands on you now if it's okay.

-And I'm going to come back the other way.
+And then I'm going to come back the other way.

 Is it mobile?